guskpo20/guskpo20/README.md

 - 🌱 I’m currently taking a FullStack Web Develompent course
 - 📫 You can reach me on https://www.instagram.com/tavo_ke/
-- 😄 I enjoy creating games
+- ✨ I enjoy creating games
-- ⚡ Fun fact: I have never participated in a GameJam (but i want to)
+- 😄 Fun fact: I have never participated in a GameJam (but i want to)

+### ⚡Technologies
+Javascript, C#, HTML, CSS, Bootstrap.